mikeys/mikeys.github.com/source/_posts/2013-07-15-understanding-go-slices.markdown

 ---

-During my initial steps learning the Go language, familiar with pointers, I ran into some difficulties grasping why do "reference types" (as the [golang official docs](http://golang.org/ref/spec#Making_slices_maps_and_channel) as well as other Go resources, actually call them) behave the way they do, and how do they really look like under the hood, as the name "reference types" confuses a bit.
+During my initial steps learning the Go language, familiar with pointers, I ran into some difficulties grasping why do "reference types" (as the [Go language spec](http://golang.org/ref/spec#Making_slices_maps_and_channel) as well as other Go resources, actually call them) behave the way they do, and how do they really look like under the hood, as the name "reference types" confuses a bit.

-Searching through the web, I came across [this](https://groups.google.com/forum/#!msg/golang-nuts/xQUsmdo6oSs/RJ8SF4NsbowJ) thread which cleared it all up for me and hopefully I'll be able to summarize the good parts in this post.
+Searching through the web, I came across this ['golang-nuts' forum thread](https://groups.google.com/forum/#!msg/golang-nuts/xQUsmdo6oSs/RJ8SF4NsbowJ) which cleared it all up for me and hopefully I'll be able to summarize the good parts in this post.

-Also note, that although this post focuses on Slices- Maps and Channels work the same way.
+Also note, that although this post focuses on Slices, Maps and Channels work the same way.

 - You may think of slices as a struct with the following 3 fields: